PanithanPK/reports-api/README.md

 # Reports API

 ## Overview
-The Reports API is a backend service built with Go that provides endpoints for managing problems, IP phones, programs, departments, and branches.
+The Reports API is a backend service built with Go that provides endpoints for managing problems, tasks, IP phones, programs, departments, and branches.
 It also includes authentication routes for user and admin management.

 ## Features
 - **Problem Management**: Create, update, delete, and list problems.
+- **Task Management**: Create, update, and track tasks with phone and system details.
 - **IP Phone Management**: Manage IP phones.
 - **Program Management**: Manage programs.
 - **Department Management**: Manage departments.